Rook Script

 L l /l/ loud, full

-I i /ɪ/ kid, women, busy, music, tablet, sausage, nervous, spotted, churches
+I i /ɪ/ kid, women, busy, bring, stirring, music, tablet, sausage, nervous, spotted, churches

 A a /æ/ sat, hand, laugh